These are the rules you must follow when sitting an examination at Te Herenga Waka—Victoria University of Wellington.

 (a) During an examination, no candidate may communicate with any person other than the invigilator (or the course examiner), nor may any candidate copy from another candidate’s answers.

 (b) No candidate shall cause unreasonable disruption to an examination or exhibit behaviour that unreasonably distracts or impedes other students sitting that or another examination.

 Proof of identification should be provided on entry to the examination room by presentation of Te Herenga Waka—Victoria University of Wellington ID cards or other official documentation that includes a photograph (e.g., a passport or driver’s license).
 Candidates must print their student ID number legibly on their examination answer book and on any supplementary books or answer sheets, as requested.

 All handwriting by a candidate must be clearly legible.
 Any written material the examiners are unable to decipher may be either refused for marking or photocopied (for a fee) and given to the candidate to supply a clearly transcribed version.

 8. Food and drink

-Candidates may not consume any food during the examination unless they can present a supporting statement from a medical practitioner to the Examinations Coordinator prior to the start of the examination.
-All candidates may drink fluids that are in clear plastic or glass bottles.
+Candidates may not consume any food during the examination unless they can present a supporting statement from a medical practitioner to the Examinations Management Team prior to the start of the examination.
+All candidates may drink fluids that are in clear bottles.
 Other drink containers are not permitted.